Published 13:05 IST, October 15th 2020

 Advertisement

 According to NHS England’s published data on ‘After-care needs of inpatients recovering from COVID-19’ of more than 95,000 patients under hospital admission, it was found that at least 45 percent of total patients still needed ongoing support.
 In fact, 10 percent of ‘mild’ COVID-19 cases reported continuing symptoms lasting more than four weeks.
-A separate report from US hospitals indicated that of 640 people with coronavirus that lasted over two weeks, vast majority of participants experienced fluctuations in type of symptoms (70 percent) fluctuating between intense symptoms (89 percent).
+A separate report from US hospitals indicated that of the 640 people with coronavirus that lasted over two weeks, the vast majority of participants experienced fluctuations in the type of symptoms (70 percent) fluctuating between intense symptoms (89 percent).
 Between 10 percent and 20 percent reported complications of symptoms for longer.

 13:06 IST, October 15th 2020